Library: 10,000 hours of shows and movies

-Arguably the biggest piece of news surrounding HBO Max is how it's getting major blockbuster movies during 2021 (which began with Wonder Woman 1984 at the end of 2020).
-The likes of Matrix 4, Dune, Godzilla vs Kong and many more will be arriving on HBO Max, in 4K HDR to boot.
+Arguably one of the biggest pieces of news surrounding HBO Max is that it got major blockbuster movies during 2021 (which began with Wonder Woman 1984 at the end of 2020).
+The likes of Matrix 4, Dune, Godzilla vs Kong and many more arrived on HBO Max, in 4K HDR to boot.

 HBO Max content library

 No streaming library impresses me as much as HBO Max's — but it also confuses me like none other.
 It starts with the already inimitable lineup of HBO original programming, and then you throw in the Warner Bros.
-Studios film archive (many of which were in HBO already, such as the Harry Potter movies).
+Studios film archive (many of which were in HBO already, such as the Harry Potter movies, though they come and go as they please, oddly).
 On top of that, you've got selections from the DCEU movies, and big batches of films from Turner Classic Movies and the Criterion Collection.

 In raw numbers, the HBO Max library includes more than 10,000 hours of content (according to HBO).
 Netflix doesn't promote a similar number for its library, but it's believed to be around 36,000 hours — a number that's likely constantly shifting with each month's new and removed content.
 Disney Plus was reported to be around 4,000 hours of content at launch, last November, before additional originals arrived in the following months.